Antimatroids Induced by Matchings: Preliminaries

 \subsection{Maximum-Weight Matchings}

-Given a bipartite graph $G=(U,V;E)$ with weights $w\colon E\to\mathbb{R}$, the weight of a matching $M$, denoted by $w(M)$, is defined to be the sum $\sum_{e\in M}w(e)$ of the weights of the edges in $M$.
+Given a bipartite graph $G=(U,V;E)$ with weights $w\colon E\to\mathbb{R}$, the weight of a matching $M$, denoted by $w(M)$, is defined to be the sum of the weights of the edges in $M$.
 We refer to a pair $(G,w)$ as a \emph{weighted matching instance}.
 A \emph{maximum-weight matching} in $G$ is a matching in $\cM_G$ with weight $\max_{M \in \mathcal{M}_{G}} w(M)$.
 If there exist multiple maximum-weight matchings, we pick the lexicographically smallest (with respect to a fixed order on the edges) one among them.
-We can obtain such a matching as the unique maximum-weight matching by applying a small perturbation to the weights.
-Throughout the paper, we assume that each matching in $\mathcal{M}_G$ has a distinct weight.
-For a subset $U' \subseteq U$, let $\MM(G,w; U')$ denote the unique maximum-weight matching in $G[U' \cup V]$. \begin{definition} The map $F\colon 2^U\to 2^V$ {\em induced by a weighted matching instance} $(G=(U,V;E),w)$ is defined by
+Throughout the paper, we assume that a maximum-weight matching is always determined uniquely in this sense.
+For each $U' \subseteq U$, let $\MM(G,w; U')$ denote the unique maximum-weight matching in $G[U' \cup V]$. \begin{definition} The map $F\colon 2^U\to 2^V$ {\em induced by a weighted matching instance} $(G=(U,V;E),w)$ is defined by

 \end{definition}